 The consultation process undertaken by ICANN produced numerous comments calling for overhaul and reform of ICANN’s existing Independent Review Process (IRP).
 Commenters called for ICANN to be held to a substantive standard of behavior rather than just an evaluation of whether or not its action was taken in good faith.
 Commenters called for a process that was binding rather than merely advisory.
 Commenters also strongly urged that the IRP be accessible, both financially and from a standing perspective, efficient, and that it be designed to produce consistent and coherent results that will serve as a guide for future actions.

-The process described below calls for a standing, independent panel of skilled jurists/arbitrators who are retained by ICANN and can be called upon over time and across issues to resolve disputes regarding whether ICANN is staying within its limited technical Mission, whether it is abiding by policies adopted by the multistakeholder community, and whether in carrying out its mission and applying consensus policies it is acting in accordance with the Fundamental Commitments to the community and its Core Values, in all cases as required by the proposed Bylaws.
-(See, Statement of Mission, Fundamental Commitments, and Core Values.)
+The process described below calls for a standing, independent panel of skilled jurists/arbitrators who are retained by ICANN and can be called upon over time and across issues to resolve disputes regarding whether ICANN is staying within its limited technical Mission, whether it is abiding by policies adopted by the multistakeholder community, and whether in carrying out its mission and applying consensus policies it is acting in accordance with the Guarantees to the community and its Core Values, in all cases as required by the proposed Bylaws.
+(See, Statement of Mission, Guarantees, and Core Values.)

-The proposal calls for a fully independent judicial/arbitral function – but not an external body.
-The purpose of a standing panel is to ensure that panelists are not beholden to ICANN or any of its constituent bodies – but they are to be ICANN “experts” in the sense that they must understand how ICANN’s Mission is implemented, and its commitments and core values are applied – over time and across a variety of situations.
+The proposal calls for a fully independent judicial/arbitral function.
+The purpose of a standing panel is to ensure that panelists are not beholden to ICANN or any of its constituent bodies – but they are But a core skill of this IRP’s panelists is the need to build a thorough an detailed understanding of how ICANN’s Mission is implemented, and its commitments and values applied – over time and across a variety of situations.

-Purpose
+Purpose of the IRP: The overall purpose is to ensure that ICANN does not exceed the scope of its limited technical mission and, in carrying out that mission, acts in a manner that respects community-agreed fundamental rights, freedoms, and values.

 Empower the community and affected individuals/entities to prevent “mission creep,” enforce compliance with established multistakeholder policies, provide redress for due process violations, and protect the multistakeholder process through meaningful, affordable, access to expert review of ICANN actions.

 Ensure that ICANN is accountable to the community and individuals/entities for actions outside its mission or that violate community-approved standards of behavior, including violations of established ICANN policies.